AliasgarSabunwala/aliasgarsabun/README.md

      - have great leadership qualities and
      - believes in working together by taking everyone together as a team and always there to show up as and when required.

-- 👀 I’m interested in Secure Software Development, Secure Android App Development, PWAs, Flutter,  Cyber Security, Digital Forensics, AI, ML, Deep learning and Neural Network's
+- 👀 I’m interested in Secure Software Development, Secure Android App Development, PWAs, Flutter, Cyber Security, RNN
 <!-- -🌱 I’m currently learning Vulnerability Assessment and Penetration Testing (VAPT) <!-- , AI, ML, Deep learning and Neural Network's -->
-- 💞️ I’m looking to collaborate and work on Software Development, SaaS, CTF, Security Research, Digital Forensics, Vulnerability Assessment and Penetration Testing (VAPT), Security-related Content Writing <!-- , AI, ML, Deep learning and Neural Network's -->
+- 💞️ I’m looking to collaborate and work on Software Development, SaaS, CTF's, Security Research, Vulnerability Assessment and Penetration Testing (VAPT), Security-related Content Writing <!-- , AI, ML, Deep learning and Neural Network's -->
 - Reach Me At:
      1. [Linkedin](https://linkedin.com/in/AliasgarSabunwala)
      3. I write Cyber Security related Content at [Medium](https://aliasgarsabunwala.medium.com/)